 What career opportunities are there?

-The career possibilities are very wide and include: Animator, Commercial and Fashion Photographer, Filmmaker, Photojournalist, Magazine Editor, Researcher, Commercial Art Gallery Manager, Gallery/Museum Curator, Gallery Assistant, Arts Educator, Brand Ambassador/Sales Promotion Executives, Multimedia Specialist, Community Arts Worker, Advertising Art Director, Marketing Assistants, Web Editor, Medical and Nature Photographer, Social and Sports Photographer Photographic Studio Technician.
+The career possibilities are very wide and include: Animator, Commercial and Fashion Photographer, Filmmaker, Photojournalist, Magazine Editor, Researcher, Commercial Art Gallery Manager, Gallery/Museum Curator, Gallery Assistant, Arts Educator, Brand Ambassador/Sales Promotion Executives, Multimedia Specialist, Community Arts Worker, Advertising Art Director, Marketing Assistants, Web Editor, Medical and Nature Photographer, Social and Sports Photographer Photographic Studio Technician, Visual Merchandising.